 SEOUL, Oct 1 (Reuters) Seoul financial markets are hoping this week's rare summit between North and South Korea will throw up some major projects across the border for local companies to get their teeth into.

-And anything that reduces tension on the peninsula, whose two halves have technically been at war for more than half a century, could help lead to a ratings upgrade for South Korea, boosting its won currency
+And anything that reduces tension on the peninsula, whose two halves have technically been at war for more than half a century, could help lead to a ratings upgrade for South Korea, boosting its won currency and bonds.

 But analysts are also keeping modest about their expectations of what might come out of only the second ever summit from Oct.
 2-4 between leaders of the two countries.